If the last 18 months has given us anything, it’s a renewed appreciation of the great outdoors, says Calor.

 While oil has previously been a popular off-grid energy choice, it can be costly and produces higher levels of carbon in comparison to cleaner options like LPG.
 LPG boilers are also often cheaper to buy and install as well as requiring minimal maintenance.*

-If you’re looking to reduce your carbon footprint, even more, BioLPG offers all the efficiency and convenience of LPG, but with a sustainable twist meaning, you could reduce your carbon emissions by up to 38% with BioLPG compared to oil*.
+If you’re looking to reduce your carbon footprint even more, BioLPG offers all the efficiency and convenience of LPG, but with a sustainable twist, meaning you could reduce your carbon emissions by up to 38% with BioLPG compared to oil*.
 Made with a blend of waste, residues and sustainably sourced materials, BioLPG works in exactly the same way as LPG so it’s compatible with existing LPG products and you won’t be comprising on performance either.
 It’s versatile too, letting you do everything from heating your water to powering your gas hob with an instant, controllable flame so whether you’re turning up your thermostat, or getting creative in the kitchen, BioLPG has you covered.

 Doing your research is important, but thanks to providers like Calor, who have been powering the nation for over 85 years, off-grid home energy is actually much simpler than it sounds.
-Rated ‘excellent’ by customers on Trustpilot, Calor is experts in LPG, offering all of the same convenience of living on the grid when it comes to your off-grid heating and cooking, as well as being kinder to the environment.
+Rated ‘excellent’ by customers on Trustpilot, Calor is expert in LPG, offering all of the same convenience of living on the grid when it comes to your off-grid heating and cooking, as well as being kinder to the environment.

 You don’t even need to worry about running out of fuel thanks to Calor’s automatic ordering technology which constantly monitors your levels and schedules a delivery when you’re running low.